The Jars: Background

-After the band's dissolution, Marc and Nervo formed the Art Faggots with Ray Farrell (ex Sonic Youth Road Manager) and Nervo's wife Marge on Drums.
-They also later formed Bo with Marc Monosonic and Snoopy.
-Bo opened for Isocracy, Rancid, The Offspring, Crimpshrine, Green Day and others at Berkeley's 924 Gilman Street in the late 1980s.
+After the band's dissolution, Marc and Nervo formed the Art Faggots with Ray Farrell (Sonic Youth's former road manager) and Nervo's wife Marge on drums.
+They later formed Bo with Marc Monosonic and Snoopy.
+Bo opened for Isocracy, Rancid, The Offspring, Crimpshrine, and Green Day at Berkeley's 924 Gilman Street in the late 1980s.

 Former Jars members remain active in music.
-Marc hosts the Sunday Morning Hangover on Eugene, Oregon's KWVA, for which he was honored as the Eugene Weekly's Top Radio Show award; archived recordings of his shows can be found at Archive.org.
+Marc Time hosts the Sunday Morning Hangover on Eugene, Oregon's KWVA, for which he was honored as the Eugene Weekly's Top Radio Show award.
 Mik McDow played with Beltain up until he died on February 7, 2019.
-Armin Hammer is a recording engineer; he owns San Francisco's A. Hammer Mastering & Digital Media and is still active with his band True Margrit.
+Armin Hammer was a recording engineer; he owned San Francisco's A. Hammer Mastering & Digital Media and was still active with his band True Margrit until he died in 2023.

 In 2014, J.D.
-Buhl released a new single ("Esmeralda" b/w "You're On My Mind") produced by Gary Hobish (Armin Hammer) with Mik Dow, Michael Montalto and Hammer on guitar, Gary Nervo on organ, Andrew Broadbent on drums and John C. Berry of Psycotic Pineapple on bass.
-He followed this with several compilation releases including the vinyl issue LITTLE VICTORIES which included several of the first Jars and Saviors garage recordings, and an album of all-new material (B-SIDES) that included contributions from Hammer, Dow, Montalto, and many others.
+Buhl released a new single ("Esmeralda" b/w "You're On My Mind") produced by Gary Hobish (Armin Hammer) with Dow, Michael Montalto and Hammer on guitar, Nervo on organ, Andrew Broadbent on drums and John C. Berry of Psycotic Pineapple on bass.
+He followed this with several compilation releases including the vinyl issue LITTLE VICTORIES, which included several of the first Jars and Saviors garage recordings, and an album of all-new material (B-SIDES) that included contributions from Hammer, Dow, Montalto, and many others.
 It was completed and released 2 weeks before J.D. died after a long bout with cancer on August 14, 2017.

-In February 2022 The Jars released their first LP, "Make Love Not War" combining their singles with ten previously unheard studio tracks and live performances.
+In February 2022, The Jars released their first LP, Make Love Not War, combining their singles with 10 previously unheard studio tracks and live performances.